NickCross-79/blog-app/README.txt

           getters, setters, and a no-args constructor.
 It also uses JSR-303 Bean Validation constraints to validate the fields.

-Requirments Met:
-    - form must be validated on the server side (for every field)
-    - use of lombok in data classes

 ***index.html***
 This is an HTML page for displaying a list of blogs.